Skip to content

 Patches contain a set of changes that can be applied to a file, turning that file into something different.
 Common examples for patching ROMs are: translating text to a different language but keeping game logic the same, and fan-made creations such as new levels for an existing game.

-Games and their ROMs are protected under copyrights, so patches are used in order to not share copyrighted code online.
-A person needs the original ROM file plus a patch file in order to get the resulting patched ROM that will be played with an emulator.
+Games and their ROMs are protected under copyrights, so patches are used to not share copyrighted code online.
+A person needs the original ROM file plus a patch file to get the resulting patched ROM that will be played with an emulator.

 Specifying patch files